 W e all look forward to that scary time of the year when we get to dress up in our favorite costumes and hand out delicious candies to all the boys and girls – Halloween.

 To keep the tradition of Halloween alive, you’ll need to creative with your decorations.
 That means it’s time to get smart about how you’re going to make your house the spookiest on the block.

 Thankfully, you don’t have to worry about spending as much on Halloween decorations as there are many ways to get scary effects without having to spend as much.

-Pumpkins, Pumpkins, and More Pumpkins
+(2) Pumpkins, Pumpkins, And More Pumpkins

 For years, pumpkins have been the product most associated with Fall and Halloween, and the best part is, that they’re usually very cheap.

 If you’ve got a green thumb, a pack of seeds only costs a couple of bucks at most.
 A wonderful tradition of Halloween is to carve terrifying faces into them.

 You just need a white, round base made from anything you can find or create.
 (This is where pumpkins can come in handy again!)

 You can also give them a face, using something like black paint or construction paper.
 That’s it!